bvm/bvm/README.md

 ## Binary manifest file

-At the moment, it looks like this (will add architecture specific stuff later):
+At the moment, it looks like this:

 ```json
 {